F41Z44N/Tetris/README.md

 This is my first app, a tetris app.
 I am using this to learn pygame and get familiar with objects in coding.
+Will update later.